Skip to main content

 • Expected Monthly Rent: Input the expected monthly rent or current rental income the property generates.

 • Desired Cash Out Amount: Available for refinance scenarios only.
-If you don’t wish to take cash out leave this field blank.
+If you’re considering a DSCR cash-out refinance make sure to select the Refinance button and select Yes to take cash-out.

 Once you’ve entered your basic property details, the calculator automatically generates estimated loan terms including the DSCR ratio, monthly payment requirement, annual cash flow, gross monthly income, net operating income, CAP rate, and total Loan Amount.